berachain/guides/apps/erpc-proxy-caching/README.md

 # Bera RPC Proxy and Caching

-[eRPC](https://erpc.cloud/) is a fault-tolerant EVM RPC proxy and permanent caching solution.
+[eRPC](https://erpc.cloud/) is a fault-tolerant EVM RPC proxy and re-org aware permanent caching solution.
 It is built with read-heavy use-cases in mind such as data indexing and high-load frontend usage.

 * [github](https://github.com/erpc/erpc)<br/>
 * [docs](https://docs.erpc.cloud/)<br/>